-If working as causal employee, you must be paid the hourly rate stated for a full time employee as per classification and minimum wage plus a casual loading of 25% (as of July 2016).
+If working as causal employee, you must be paid the hourly rate stated for a full time employee as per classification and minimum wage plus a casual loading.

 As an employee, regarding your wages, you will be classified as a “level” which determines what your minimum wage is.
 You can find your level by looking on your pay slip.
 It usually says “CSE Level ...”.
 Each level is different within the classification structure and is basically used to determine what your position is within the centre as well as provide you with the details on what your weekly and hourly wages are.
 These are only the minimum amount that an employer is expected to pay.
 Some may be getting paid more than it states, however you should not be getting paid less.